 Demodex mites are microscopic parasites that live under hair follicles and in oil glands.
 They are linked to many issues such as Demodex hair loss, Demodex rosacea and Demodex acne.

 Can Demodex mites be a reason for hair thinning?

 A Demodex infestation can give way to different kinds of problems in the skin, scalp, and hair.
 This is because there is also sebum, or naturally-occurring oil, in the scalp.
 Demodex mites get nourishment from the sebum along with dead skin.
 By the time that a person gets the mites from being in contact to a carrier, the activity of the mites will begin; they will start to increase in growth, mate, and reproduce.
-In just a one follicle of hair, up to 25 mites can grow and live.
+In just one follicle of hair, up to 25 mites can grow and live.

 Unfortunately, lipase is known to cause skin inflammation which makes hair loss worse.
 Also, when there are exceeding numbers of Demodex mites, the body responds to eliminate them by blocking off the follicles so that the parasites will not have any means of nourishment.
 Although the body’s response may be effective in eliminating the mites, it also results to hair loss.

 Even if there are limited scientific studies to prove that Demodex mites can cause thinning of hair and baldness, many researchers believe that the possibility of hair loss goes higher when there is Demodex infestation.
 This is also proven to be true by those people who have used products that fight Demodex so that they can stop hair loss.
 Regrowth of hair occurred and the hair strands became stronger and thicker.

 How to treat Demodex hair thinning?